pscally1005/pscally1005.github.io/_posts/recipes/breakfast/2023-05-24-pbj-muffin.markdown

 - bread
 - cake
 - mini muffin
 Description: Blueberry <a href="/misc/fake-healthy-foods#muffins">muffins</a> are a classic quick grab and go breakfast for a reason, but they're traditionally loaded with added sugars and oils.
-These ones however are much healthier than the classic though, packing fiber with oat flour, and avoiding tons of added sugars and unhealthy fats.
+These ones however are much healthier than the classic though, packing <a href="/misc/fiber">fiber</a> with oat flour, and avoiding tons of added sugars and unhealthy <a href="/misc/fats">fats</a>.
 Check out my <a href="banana-bread">Oatmeal Banana Mini Muffins</a> and my <a href="double-chocolate-banana-bread">Double Chocolate Banana Bread</a> for similar recipes
 Instructions:
 - In a large bowl, whisk together the dry ingredients - quick oats, cornstarch, powdered peanut butter, and baking soda